noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/translation_guide.md

 You can send the `.xcloc` files to me via [email](https://redirect.macmousefix.com/?target=mmf-submit-translations-email) or in a [comment below](https://redirect.macmousefix.com/?target=mmf-submit-translations-github).

-# Credits
+## Credits

 If your translations are accepted into the project you will receive a mention in the next update notes and your name will be added as a translator in the [Acknowledgments](https://redirect.macmousefix.com/?target=mmf-acknowledgements-translations).

-# Conclusion
+## Conclusion

-And that's it!
-Thanks for your interest in translating Mac Mouse Fix and I hope these tools help you provide great translations for your language.
+And that's it.
+I hope these tools help you provide great translations!
 If you have any questions, just leave a comment below.

+Thank you for helping to bring Mac Mouse Fix to people around the world! 🌎

+## Also See

 The source code for `Xcloc Editor.app`  is available [here](https://github.com/noah-nuebling/mf-xcloc-editor).

 <!--